strongbox/strongbox/README.md

 * Have a look at our pre-selected issues for [![GitHub issues by-label][hacktoberfest-badge]][hacktoberfest-link]
 * Join our [chat channel](https://chat.carlspring.org/]) to discuss things and get help started

-# Upcoming

-* Log tailing over HTTP
-* Debian/Ubuntu distribution

 # News

 * We have recently:
-  * Upgraded to JUnit 5 and we've been busy making all of our tests parallelizable!
-(Please, reach out, if you'd like to help, as there is still work to be done!).
-  * Migrated to Spring Boot!
-(We may need help improving our support).
-  * Migrated our Github wiki to [github.io](https://strongbox.github.io/).
-  * Migrated our configuration files from XML to YAML format.
+  * Added initial support for logging in the UI.
-* We now have an RPM distribution and need help testing it!
+  * Added a Debian/Ubuntu distribution and need help testing it!
 (We need testers).
-* Our UI is under heavy development!
+  * Been busy on our UI.

 # Documentation